SDN Logo

 What was the most difficult question?

-Students said most difficult question asked at Howard University College of Pharmacy discussed the challenge of justifying their candidacy for a single remaining slot or dealing with ethical dilemmas like catching a classmate cheating.
-The interview format seemed to include Multiple Mini Interviews (MMI), with some respondents hinting at nondisclosure agreements.
+Students said most difficult question asked at Howard University College of Pharmacy discussed the challenging scenario of justifying their candidacy for a single remaining slot multiple times, along with questions about handling ethical dilemmas like catching a classmate cheating.
+The interviews seemed to follow an MMI format, as indicated by the variety of ethical and situational questions, potentially subject to a nondisclosure agreement due to the repetition of similar questions and the nature of the inquiries posed.

 How long was the interview?